Home

 • Methodological differences exist between the two.
 GAAP allows First in, First out (FIFO) or Last in, First out (LIFO), while IFRS banned LIFO as an inventory cost method.

 GAAP and IFRS are working on merging the two accounting standards to adopt a set of globally accepted accounting standards.
-Doing so might benefit U.S. and global companies to prepare easy-to-read, comparable financial reports worldwide that are not limited by borders.
+Doing so might benefit U.S. and global companies in preparing easy-to-read, comparable financial reports worldwide that are not limited by borders.

 An example of GAAP in practice